hhchin1995/plastic-quality-clustering/README.md

 # plastic-quality-clustering
-Plastic quality clustering and classification methods example
+Plastic quality clustering and classification methods for each polymers (PET, PE and PP)